GowthamGthm/Android-Boilerplate/README.md

  **.
 Keep your ```colors.xml``` short and DRY, just define the palette**

  **.
 Also keep ```dimens.xml``` DRY, define generic constants**

+ **.
+In reality ```perfExternal```  is rarely used as an application on the external storage is stopped once the device is connected to a computer and mounted as USB storage**

+ **.
+Use StringBuffer or Stringbuilder classes when there is a lot of modifications to string of characters**

+ **.
+Drain battery is 30% (image, animation, ...) and 70% (Analytics, ads, maps, gps)**

 ## TODO #1